-I finished the race in 2:01:27.43, which bothered me even more knowing I most likely would have broken two hours in the half marathon for a third time on this technical course had I not been led astray countlessly and wasted much energy shouting for directions and panicking about where to go.
+I finished the race in 2:01:27.43, which bothered me even more knowing I most likely would have broken two hours in the half marathon for a third time had I not been led astray countlessly and wasted much energy shouting for directions and panicking about where to go.
 I never felt too tired physically, maybe because my mind was solely concentrated on the direction.
 To look on the bright side, I am thankful I completed the entire original course, although one section in reverse order, and did not have to run random places to fill the mileage and went all the way to the turnaround the first time around so I did not have to go back during the second loop and add an additional 2.5 miles to my race.
 I am still blown away, especially for an event this size, how not a single volunteer knew anything about the course.
 If 20 to 30 runners get lost this many times in just 13.1 miles, obviously the race has issues.
 Regardless, I still appreciate the volunteers who took time out of their weekend to help runners to a successful race.
 And, of course, thank You, God.